 In the first half of 2020, we’ve seen consumer behaviors change fundamentally in the wake of the COVID-19 global pandemic.
 As we move forward, retailers are going to have to critically assess every category and try to understand the “new customer” and what motivates them to make certain purchases.

-Consumer buying behaviors are sometimes unpredictable, and it requires continual and painstaking work from today’s retailers to figure out exactly what motivates a shopper to make a purchase.
-When you consider that experts in psychology suggest the average person makes up to 35,000 decisions1 in just one day – one every two seconds – it becomes obvious that decisions are made based on a lot of factors: daily habits, common sense, impulse and excitement, even laziness and a lack of desire.
+When you consider that experts in psychology suggest the average person makes up to 35,000 decisions1 in just one day – one every two seconds – it becomes obvious that decisions are made based on a lot of factors: environmental and financial concerns, impulse and excitement, even apathy and impatience.

 The average person makes up to 35,000 decisions a day, or one every two seconds.